blockprotocol/blockprotocol/site/src/pages/workshop/workshop.md

 An application might set a block to "read only" mode because it is displaying data as a static webpage, or because the current user doesn't have permissions to edit the entities provided to the block.

-If `readonly === true`, then an embedding application is likely any requests to mutate data.
+If `readonly === true`, then an embedding application is likely to reject any requests to mutate data.

 You can implement `readonly` mode by taking the property from the `graph` object passed to your block, and adjusting or disabling your block's UI depending on its status.